Research at the GKM

 © Institut für Arabistik und Islamwissenschaft / Natalie Kraneiß

-The aim of the project is therefore to bring the literary prince Ibn Nubatah back to prominence via a digital edition of his works that is accessible worldwide.
-In addition to the collection of his poems (Dīwān), twelve other works will be presented in first editions or first reliable editions.
-This will provide a reliable basis for the study of Arabic literature of a period that was no less "golden" than previous eras in which Ibn Nubatah was considered a role model.
+The aim of the project is to restore the Egyptian Ibn Nubatah (1287–1366) to prominence through a digital edition of his works.
+In addition to the collection of his poems (Dīwān), twelve other works are to be presented in first editions or reliable editions for the first time.
+This will create a reliable basis for research into Arabic literature

 The German Research Foundation (DFG) is funding a new research group from the humanities.
 The aim of the group "Xenocracy on the Ground.
 Administration and Cultural Interdependence in Pre-Modern Times" is to provide a perspective on the much-discussed phenomenon of foreign rule that is tailored to pre-modern times.